mrajeev08/mora_vax/README.md

 ## Repository structure

-All processed data are in [data/](data), and raw data and the processing script are in[data-raw/](data-raw), although note that not all cost and location data have been shared.
+All processed data are in [data/](data), and raw geospatial data and the processing script are in[data-raw/](data-raw), although note that not all cost data have been shared.
 All analyses and functions are in [R/](R).

 All figures and tables are in figs/ and analysis outputs are in out/.